-TV ads may talk about your hopes and dreams, but ultimately salespeople focus almost exclusively on selling investment products and insurance.
-Your financial situation is complex; a truly comprehensive financial advisor will analyze your current condition, make prudent recommendations and support you along the way.
+TV ads may talk about your hopes and dreams, but ultimately salespeople focus almost exclusively on getting you to purchase their products.
+When it comes to your finances, the situation is the same.
+Many financial services professionals are paid by your buying their insurance and investment products.
+Your financial situation is complex; a true financial advisor will analyze your current condition, make prudent recommendations and support you along the way.

-The Comprehensive Financial Advisor Diagnostic, created by the National Association of Personal Financial Advisors (NAPFA) is a thorough questionnaire you can use to evaluate a financial advisor.
+The Financial Advisor Comparison Tool, created by the National Association of Personal Financial Advisors (NAPFA) is a thorough questionnaire you can use to evaluate a financial advisor.
 The questions and popular answer key will help you make an informed decision based on the responses a financial advisor provides.
 Before hiring a financial planning professional, perform this simple diagnostic.
-If the advisor's answers do not follow prudent core values, you may not be engaging the right advisor for you.
+If the advisor's answers do not follow prudent core values, you may not be speaking with the right advisor for you.